robwdwd/lg/README.md

 ### Location and command configuration

-Copy the [examples/config.yml](examples/config.yml) to the lg root folder (not in the package folder.)
+Copy the [examples/config.yml.example](examples/config.yml.example) to config.yml in
+the lg root folder (not in the package folder.)
 The path to this file can be changed by changing CONFIG_FILE in the .env file.

 The config file contains the list of cities, devices and cli commands